lavanyanigam/VLG-Blog/blog.md

 Here, $\phi_k$ is a small convolutional module that processes the reconstructed features.

 This multi-scale representation aligns closely with how humans perceive images.
-We first grasp the global structure (shapes, layout), and only then focus on fine details (textures, edges).
+We first grasp the global structure like shapes, layout, and only then focus on fine details like textures and edges.
 VAR explicitly models this hierarchy.

 ## Generation and Training Mechanism
 ![](images_blog/training_stage2.png)